EDUCBA

 Book Review

-The book focuses on explaining ‘choice overload’ and how it affects our choices.
+The book explains ‘choice overload’ and how it affects our choices.
 Choice overload is when we represent more choices in the illusion that more choices lead to a better quality of life.
 But in turn, it causes dissatisfaction in life.
 It is often due to bad decisions caused due to this information choice overload.
 The book explores such decision-making paralysis and perpetual stress and gives a solution.

 Key Points

-• The book teaches how to eliminate more choices than necessary.
+- The book teaches how to eliminate more choices than necessary.

-• It explains how there are two kinds of people, maximizers and satisficers.
+- It explains how there are two kinds of people, maximizers, and satisficers.

-• It also shows the darker side of freedom is the stress of choice.
+- It also shows the darker side of freedom is the stress of choice.

-• This book says that the secret to happiness in life is low expectations.
+- This book says that the secret to happiness in life is low expectations.

 Book #7: The Darwin Economy